geekiam/website/static/posts/how-to-build-a-netlify-function.md

 minutes and provides a whole of host great tools and services to not only help you develop your next big idea but also to help you manage it effortlessly!

  In fact, in developing our idea for Geek.I.Am, we've chosen Netlify as our platform of choice.
-In our opinion, is a great platform if you want to learn something new that you can really dig into and works just fine for small projects or large projects.
+In our opinion, Netlify is a great platform if you want to learn something new, that you can really dig into and a platform that works just fine for small projects or large projects.
 You can Use it for sandbox development or even something more substantial.

  Netlify offers web hosting and automation solutions for businesses.
 It speeds up the static site set up and lets companies start hosting instantly.
 Users can drag and drop components onto the Netlify web application or import